sdbruder/laserstack/README.md

 - do not try to protect you from docker: if you try something that needs the stack up while it's down you will get the raw docker-compose error.
 - simple and single shell script (`laser`) serve as an interface
 - low number of containers: `app`, `db` and `redis`
-- small containers: We use Alpine-based containers to be as small as possible
+- small containers: Almost all containers are Alpine Linux based
 - simple build process, only a single container is built
 - nginx-based http serving, faster than php-based solutions
 - prebuilt public images for related services (database, redis and ngrok)